OrdnanceSurvey/OS-VectorMap-District-stylesheets/ESRI Shapefile stylesheets/ESRI stylesheets (LYR)/Full colour style/README.md

 ## Compatibility notes

-These Layer Files are compatible with ESRI ArcGIS 9.3 and later
+Our Layer Files are compatible with versions of ESRI ArcGIS back to version 9.3 (released in 2008)

 ## Additional information

+Spatial indexing of the data in ArcGIS will significantly improve performance (draw speed)

+‘Hidden’ features can be activated through the relevant checkbox or by unchecking ‘Color is Null’ in the Color Selector dialogue

 [More information about how to download, apply and customise our stylesheets including a Stylesheet User Guide](http://www.ordnancesurvey.co.uk/resources/carto-design/cartographic-stylesheets.html)